JabRef/www.jabref.org/_posts/2016-06-24-JabRefForum.md

 You can find it by now in main navigation on JabRef.org or directly here: http://discourse.jabref.org

+The main reasons for introdcuing the forum are:

+ - Foster the communication between the large user base and the developers of JabRef, creation of an active *"JabRef community"*
+ - Provide an easier to use, searchable, more modern way to give feedback and request help
+ - Provide a better place for feature and enhancement discussions by a dedicated category for such topics
+ - Reduce the number of created issues at the GitHub tracker - only real bugs and work-in-progress feature requests should be handled there

+We hope you'll like the new forum as much as we do and join us at  http://discourse.jabref.org!

 During the last years we started to move away from sourceforge.net (for various reasons): The code is now managed at GitHub, downloads are handled by FossHub and we are using our own domain JabRef.org for hosting the website and this blog.

-However, there we still some things left at sourceforge:
+However, there is still a mailing list left on sourceforge: https://lists.sourceforge.net/lists/listinfo/jabref-users
-Longstanding JabRef user might be aware that there was forum at sourceforge some time ago which has been closed.
-Moreover, there are two mailing lists on for developers, and [one for users](https://lists.sourceforge.net/lists/listinfo/jabref-users).

 With the new forum we now again provide an easy to use platform to ask questions (and hopefully to get answers) from the JabRef community.
 Thus, we decided to officially discontinue the support on the mailing list.
-We'll leave the list open for some time - but the official communcation channels for the future will be the GitHub issue tracker and the discourse forum.
+We'll leave the list open for some time - but the official communcation channels for the future will be the GitHub issue tracker (for bugs) and the discourse forum (for all other questions, feature requests and feedback).

-For those of you who like to stick with a mailing-list like behavior we provide you a guide on how to use the discourse forum just like a mailing list.
+For those of you who like to stick with a mailing-list like behavior we provide you [a guide on how to use the discourse forum just like a mailing list](http://discourse.jabref.org/t/quick-start-guide-for-former-mailing-list-users/31).

 *Thanks again to [discourse.org](http://www.discourse.org) for the great software and especially for providing us free hosting!*